18th Street gang: Culture

+Pete Wingfield's 1975 single "Eighteen With a Bullet" is the official theme song of 18th Street.

 Criminal activity

-"We recognize them as one of the most violent street gangs and one of the most prolific in the United States," says Special agent George Rodriguez, who until his retirement oversaw investigations for the federal Bureau of Alcohol, Tobacco, Firearms and Explosives.
-Cars are stolen and homes are burgled by the gang routinely.
-On average, someone in Los Angeles County is assaulted or robbed by 18th Streeters every day.
-The gang has left a bloody trail at a pace three times that of many of the city's most active gangs.
+The most lucrative activity of the 18th Street gang is street-level distribution of cocaine and marijuana, and to a lesser extent, heroin and methamphetamine.
+The gang is also involved in auto theft, carjacking, drive-by shootings, extortion, identification fraud, robbery, assault and homicide.

+Special Agent George Rodriguez of the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) described the 18th Street gang as "one of the most violent street gangs and one of the most prolific in the United States".
 18th Street is a well established gang that is involved in all areas of street-crime.
-Several 18th Street gang members have reached a higher level of sophistication and organization in their illicit activities than other gangs.
+Several 18th Street Gang members have reached a higher level of sophistication and organization in their illicit activities than other gangs.
 While their main source of income is street-level distribution of drugs, they also have been linked to murders, assaults, arson, copyright infringement, extortion, human trafficking, illegal immigration, kidnapping, prostitution, robbery, and weapons trafficking, as well as other crimes.
-18th Street Gang has also been implicated in the high-profile kidnapping and murder of the 16-year-old brother of internationally renowned Honduran football player Wilson Palacios.
+The 18th Street Gang has also been implicated in the high-profile kidnapping and murder of the 16-year-old brother of internationally renowned Honduran football player Wilson Palacios.

 In 1998, Catarino Gonzalez was sentenced to life in prison after a jury convicted Gonzalez of first-degree murder for fatally shooting Officer Filbert Cuesta in the back of the head, while the officer was sitting in a patrol car.

 Kingston, New York police arrested and jailed several young men on the charge that they abducted a victim, took him to nearby woods, and murdered him.
 They were held on federal murder and racketeering charges.

 In 2019, an 18th Street gangster was fatally shot by a member of rival gang MS-13 in a Queens subway station.

-In Guatemala City, many bus drivers have been killed by 18th Street gang members that drove through the alleged territory of the gang.
-Bus drivers were often victims of robberies and extortion.
-In one particular case the bus owners refused to pay the gang; a few moments later, a young man, the son of one of Libertad's bus owners was driving his bus along Route 4, which ran from the terminal down to the Universidad de San Carlos de Guatemala in the southern part of the city.
-As he passed through Zone 6, two men flagged down the bus.
-They boarded it without paying and shot the driver in the head killing him instantly.
+In Guatemala City, many bus drivers who drove through the alleged territory of the gang have been killed by 18th Street Gang members.
+Bus drivers have also often been victims of robberies and extortion.